HKU International Affairs Office

 Online Master Registration

-• After obtaining your HKU Portal Account details, please complete Online Master Registration immediately.
+• After obtaining your HKU Portal Account details, please complete the Online Master Registration immediately.

-• If you have not completed Online Master Registration, you will not be allowed to do course enrolment and your Student Registration Card will not be issued.
+• If you have not completed the Online Master Registration, you will not be allowed to enrol in courses and your Student Registration Card will not be issued.

-• If you do not have a contact number in HK, please leave it blank and update it once you have it.
+• If you do not have a contact number in HK, please leave it blank and update it once you have one.

 Course Enrolment

-• You are only eligible for the courses that are stated in your admission letter, you are not enrolled to those courses.
-All students MUST enrol for courses during Course Selection (only available in Semester One) or Add/Drop Period (available in Semester One and Semester Two).
+• The courses listed in your admission letter indicate that you are eligible for those courses only, but you are not automatically enrolled in them.
+All students MUST enrol in courses during the Course Selection Period (only available in Semester One) and/or the Add/Drop Period (available in both Semesters One and Two).

-• After the completion of the Online Master Registration on the HKU Portal, you may preview the optional course list and corresponding timetable of your curriculum on the Portal.
+• After completing the Online Master Registration on the HKU Portal, you may preview the optional course list and corresponding timetable of your curriculum on the Portal.

-• Course enrolment is completed online via HKU Portal.
-You will only be allowed to enrol into courses during the schedule of Course Enrolment Period.
-For detailed instructions, you may refer to Quick Guide on Course Selection and Enrolment.
+• Course enrolment is completed online via the HKU Portal.
+You will only be allowed to enrol in courses during the scheduled of course enrolment periods.
+You may refer to the Course Selection and Enrolment page and the Quick Guide on Course Selection and Enrolment for detailed procedures.

-• The approval of courses is on a case-by-case basis / subject to the Faculty's approval.
-Actual enrolment is subject to class availability, courses offered in the first semester, quota and class schedule.
+• The approval of courses is on a case-by-case basis and is subject to the approval of the respective course-offering faculties/departments.
+Actual enrolment depends on class availability, courses offered in the first semester, quota and class schedule.
 Students are required to check the course pre-requisites before selecting courses.

-Both the Arrival Kit and A Glimpse of Student Life @HKU provides practical information that you will need before arriving Hong Kong!
-More information can also be found in CEDARS New Non-Local Students website.
+Both the Arrival Kit and A Glimpse of Student Life @HKU provide practical information that you will need before arriving in Hong Kong.
+More information can also be found on CEDARS' Website for Non-Local Students.

-• Students are advised to book their return tickets after they have received a confirmed examination timetable, which will not be released until 1–2 months before the assessment period.
+• Students are advised to book their return tickets after receiving a confirmed examination timetable, which will be released 1–2 months before the assessment period.

-• You may wish to look for Chinese addresses of your residences beforehand and show it to the taxi driver.
-HKU Campus Map could come in handy!
+• It is advisable to have the Chinese addresses of your residence ready to show to the taxi driver.
+The HKU Campus Map could also come in handy!

-• Only students who are going to spend more than 180 days in Hong Kong are eligible to apply for a Hong Kong Identity Card.
+• Only students who will spend more than 180 days in Hong Kong are eligible to apply for a Hong Kong Identity Card.

 Medical Care in Hong Kong